VeenaNalluri/Distributed_Consensus/README.txt

-﻿Readme for consensus project

-Architecture:
+// Name: Aneesha Dasari and Veena Nalluri
+// VUnetID: dasaria, nallurv
+// Email: aneesha.dasari@vanderbilt.edu, veena.nalluri@vanderbilt.edu
+// Class: CS 3281 - Vanderbilt University

+Building:
 In order to build this, simply compile it with a c compiler.
-You can use the same directions that we have been used during this class.
-Go into the folder and issue the following commands at the terminal:
+You can use the same directions that we have been using during this class.
+Go into the project folder and issue the following commands at the terminal:
 - mkdir build
 - cd build
 - cmake ..

-Then you can issue "make" to compile the program and run it using ./main.
+Then you can issue "make" to compile the program.

+Running:
+Run it using ./main.
 Use "./main -h" to understand how to run and use the program.
 I have also pasted the help information below.

 Use: main [options]
 Where options are:\n");